 One of the biggest expenses to consider when evaluating a job offer is your commute.
 Will your travel costs increase or decrease?

-Your new job might require you to move house.
-If this is the case, you'll need to take relocation costs, changes to your property and state taxes, and changes to your insurance rates into account.
+If the position isn't flexible, your new job might require you to move house.
+If this is the case, you'll need to take relocation costs, changes to your property and taxes, and changes to your insurance rates into account.

 Sometimes we forget about the hidden costs of a new job offer – a new wardrobe, for example, or insurance cover (if you aren't yet eligible for the company insurance plan).
-If working from home is offered as part of your new contract, you might save money avoiding the commute but you could need to invest in a home office.
+If you're working from home, will the organization provide you with decent equipment?

 The amount of time that your new job will take up (beyond core hours) can be difficult to judge.
 It might be worth talking to someone who has a similar role in the company to try to understand what workload you may be expected to take on or how much overtime you may have to work.